KeshavChawla/OpenAI-Alt-Text/README.md

 The research revealed some interesting findings.
 We hand-sampled 30 images each that had an empty alt-text attribute and a non-empty alt-text attribute to check for compliance.
 This manual verification was needed as our web scraping tool cannot decide whether an empty alt-text image belongs to a decorative image or an image that provides the necessary context.
 Additionally, our web scraper can not determine the quality of an alt-text attribute, it can only determine if it's non-empty.

-1. Even though images followed our definition of compliance (non-empty alt-text attribute) according to the webscraper, it didn't guarantee that the quality of the alt-text provided enough details about the image.
+1. Even though images followed our definition of compliance (non-empty alt-text attribute) according to the web scraper, it didn't guarantee that the quality of the alt-text provided enough details about the image.
 Below are some images that did not have useful alt-text.
    The image below had an alt-text attribute of “Nicholas Forget tile”.

   ![unnamed (1)](https://github.com/KeshavChawla/CS492-OpenAI-Alt-Text/assets/18638226/ad9f8465-bf73-40ed-b95a-bebd6b74e78a)